How to Join

 - Are not on conduct probation with Butler University for any reason

-Sigma Gamma Rho Sorority, Inc., Circle City NPHC organizations, and city-wide chapters have their own eligibility requirements for membership.
+Sigma Gamma Rho Sorority, Inc., Circle City NPHC (National Pan-Hellenic Council) organizations, and city-wide chapters have their own eligibility requirements for membership.
 To learn more, please reach out to the specific organization you are interested in learning more about.

-While primary recruitment is in the spring, students have the opportunity to meet our fraternities and sororities in the fall!
+While primary recruitment is in January, students have the opportunity to meet our fraternities and sororities in the fall semester!
 Here are some ways to meet our chapters:

 - Go to all-campus events sponsored by individual chapters, IFC, Panhellenic, Sigma Gamma Rho and Circle City NPHC (open houses, informationals, meals, guest speakers, and 101 interest sessions)